arielm/Unicode/README.md

 [Freetype](http://www.freetype.org) should be used behind the scenes.
 In addition, existing quality open-source fonts should be evaluated, starting with [those bundled with the Android platform](fonts).

+**Motivations and scope**

+The goal is to provide support for internationalization in interactive applications and games created with Cinder.
+Currently, there is no appropriate cross-platform solution due the lack of public C++ API for text-rendering on Android.

+This is, however, not going to replace OS solutions like *CoreText*, and not all the features implemented in modern browsers will be supported.
+For example, *automatic-language-detection* is out-of-scope (some contextual info will be required for each piece of text...)

 **Progress**

 So far, [Harfbuzz](https://github.com/behdad/harfbuzz) have been tested as a solution for shaping via the following projects: